SumoLogic/sumologic-documentation/docs/metrics/metric-queries-alerts/metrics-operators/index.md

 Example: `_sourceCategory=hostmetrics _sourceHost=nxPTY | outlier`

 ## parse
 [parse] - Parses the given field to create new fields to use in the metrics query.
-If no field is specified while parsing [Graphite metrics] (/03Send-Data/Sources/01Sources-for-Installed-Collectors/Streaming-Metrics-Source), the metric name is used.
+If no field is specified while parsing [Graphite metrics](../../../../static/img/send-data/streaming-metrics-source.png), the metric name is used.

 Each wildcard in the pattern corresponds to a specified field.
 The parse operator supports both lazy (shortest match) and greedy (longest match) wildcard matches.
 Use '*' for a lazy match, or '**' for a greedy match.